 Basically a mortgage is a loan used to buy a home.
 And the home becomes the security for the mortgage loan.
 A bank agrees to lend you money to buy, build or renovate a home and you agree to repay it.

 When you apply for a mortgage with us we’ll give you what’s called an Approval in Principle.
 This shows how much we’re able to lend you based on the information you’ve given us.
-Of course, this isn’t a loan yet, but the figure we give you stays fresh for 12 months so you can go house hunting confident of what you can afford.
+Of course, this isn’t a loan yet, but you can go house hunting confident of what you can afford.

 With our mortgage calculator it’s easy to find out how much you could borrow.
 Calculate

 There’s also rates to consider.
 We’ve competitive fixed and variable rates, but what do these mean?

 Fixed Rate or Variable Rate?

 You can chose between a fixed interest rate, a variable one or a combination of both.

 A fixed rate mortgage has a rate of interest which doesn’t change for a set period of time, so you know exactly how much you pay every month.
 A fixed rate makes it easier to budget for payments.
 But remember it’s fixed for a certain time like three, five or seven years and if you change it before the end, we may charge you a fee.